Robert-Vaduva/My-Zootopia-API/README.md

 ## Installation

 To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip install -r requirements.txt`
+After installing all the necessary packages, please go to the https://api-ninjas.com/ and get a free key.
+In the root folder, create a new file called ".env" and inside of this file put your free key as follows:
+API_KEY='7/sfRmTW99U9mqNPilIZiQ==dmwnYbbSH5FYz9y5'

 ## Usage